Diagnosing concussion with image tests

 Imaging techniques useful for diagnosing concussion

 Brain imaging studies are helping us understand what is going on in the brain during concussion.
-It’s also hoped they might show characteristic changes with concussion or CTE that can be used to diagnose these conditions and monitor recovery.
+It’s also hoped they might show characteristic changes with concussion that can be used to diagnose these conditions and monitor recovery.
 The reality is that what researchers are likely to find are a series of indicators that can be used by doctors in combination with clinical assessments to make a diagnosis of concussion and assess the recovery time required.
 That will enable doctors to predict who is more likely to suffer long-term consequences from concussion and allow them to intervene early to prevent or limit the damage.

 Help concussion research